-The Peterborough Petes, formerly the Kitchener Green Shirts (moved) were officially born in Peterborough on October 1st, 1956.
-It was announced that the Petes were to be a farm team for the NHL’s Montreal Canadiens.
+The Peterborough Petes, formerly the Kitchener Green Shirts, were officially born in Peterborough on October 1st, 1956 as a farm team for the NHL’s Montreal Canadiens.
 They recorded their first game November 8th, 1956.
-They became known as the Peterborough Petes Hockey Club in 1966/67, but still adorned the TPT on their sweaters, being sponsored by the Toronto Peterborough Transport Company, hence TPT Petes for short.
-It was not until the year 1974/75 that fans saw the birth of the official “Petes” known today wearing the maroon and white, dropping the TPT and Montreal Canadiens colours.
+They became known as the Peterborough Petes Hockey Club in 1966/67, but still adorned TPT on their sweaters, being sponsored by the Toronto Peterborough Transport Company.
+It was not until the 1974/75 season that fans saw the birth of the official “Petes” wearing the maroon and white and dropping the TPT and Montreal Canadiens colours.

-Today the Peterborough Petes are currently in their 55th Ontario Hockey League season (2010/11) and are operating as the oldest continuous franchise in the Ontario Hockey league and in the Canadian Hockey League.
+The Peterborough Petes are currently in their 58th Ontario Hockey League season and are the oldest continuously operating franchise in both the OHL and the CHL.
 For a small community, Peterborough has become recognized globally as being a “Junior Hockey Factory”.
-It has produced a record number of National Hockey League players such as Zach Bogosian, Eric and Jordan Staal, Chris Pronger, Steve Yzerman, Bob Gainey, Mike Ricci, Tie Domi, and coaches/managers with the likes of Scotty Bowman, Roger Neilson, Mike Keenan, Gary Green, and Dick Todd.
+The city has produced a more National Hockey League players (150+) than any other junior team in the world.
+Notable alumni include Zack Kassian, Zach Bogosian, Eric & Jordan Staal, Chris Pronger, Steve Yzerman, Bob Gainey, Mike Ricci, and Tie Domi.
+The franchise has also been home to such notable coaches/managers with the likes of Scotty Bowman, Roger Neilson, Mike Keenan, Gary Green, and Dick Todd.
 Dick recorded 500 career victories faster than any other coach in Major Junior A hockey, accomplishing the milestone in just 813 games.
-They have graduated a record number of players to the National Hockey League, (150+), more than any other junior hockey team in the world!